A robust BFGS algorithm for unconstrained nonlinear optimization problems: The robust BFGS Method

 where $\gamma_k \in [0,1]$ is carefully selected in every iteration.
-Clearly, the modified Hessian $Q(x_k)$ is a convex combination of the identity matrix for the steepest descent algorithm and the Hessian for Newton's algorithm.
+Clearly, the robust Hessian $Q(x_k)$ is a convex combination of the identity matrix for the steepest descent algorithm and the Hessian for Newton's algorithm.
 When $\gamma_k=1$, the algorithm reduces to the steepest descent algorithm; when $\gamma_k=0$, the algorithm reduces to Newton's algorithm.
-The global and quadratic convergence for the modified Newton algorithm is established in \cite{yyang12}.
+The global and quadratic convergence for the robust Newton algorithm is established in \cite{yyang13}.
+However, the second problem associated with Newton's method still exists for the robust Newton algorithm, i.e., the iteration of the robust Newton algorithm is very expensive because of the computation of $H(x_k)$.

-Since the iteration of the modified Newton algorithm is expensive because of the computation of $H(x_k)$ and selection of $\gamma_k$ which involves the computation of the smallest and the largest eigenvalues of $H(x_k)$, and the BFGS algorithm may not converge, we propose using a modified BFGS to estimate the modified Hessian.
-We show that the computational cost of the modified BFGS in each iteration is roughly the same as computational cost of the BFGS, and the modified BFGS algorithm is globally and superlinearly convergent.
+To simultaneously fix both convergence and efficiency problems associated with the Newton's algorithm, we propose a robust BFGS algorithm to estimate the robust Hessian $Q(x_k)$.
+We show that the computational cost of the robust BFGS in each iteration is roughly the same as computational cost of the BFGS, and the robust BFGS algorithm is globally and superlinearly convergent for all nonlinear unconstrained problems, convex or non-convex, under the conditions that Assumptions 1-3 hold.